msinclair-py/molecular-dynamics/docs/quickstart.rst

    # Submit jobs for each replica
    futures = [run_md(p) for p in Path("./").glob("replica_*")]
    results = [f.result() for f in futures]

+The above code, if executed on a login node of ALCF Aurora would run each simulation until completion.
+This includes resubmitting if walltime is hit until each job is finished.
+For more information about Parsl, please read the Parsl Documentation.

 Analyzing Trajectories
 ----------------------